AIasd/2020_CARLA_challenge/README.md

 ## Introduction
-This repo consists of code accompanying the submission "AutoFuzz: Grammar-Based Fuzzing forSelf-Driving Car Controller".
-AutoFuzz is a grammar-based input fuzzing tool for self-driving car, which analyzes CARLA specification to generate semantically and temporally valid test scenario.
+This repo consists of code accompanying "AutoFuzz: Grammar-Based Fuzzing for Self-Driving Car Controller".
+AutoFuzz is a grammar-based input fuzzing tool for end-to-end self-driving car controllers.
+It analyzes CARLA specification to generate semantically and temporally valid test scenario with support of multiple search methods.

 ## Setup